miekg/skydns2/README.md

 we register these IP only ones:

     4.rails.staging.east.skydns.local.
 10.0.1.125
-    6.rails.stating.east.skydns.local.
-2003::8:1

 To add the reverse of these address you need to add the following names and values:

     125.1.0.10.in-addr.arpa. service1.example.com.
-    1.0.0.0.8.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.3.0.0.2.ip6.arpa. service1.example.com.

 These can be added with:

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/arpa/in-addr/10/0/1/125 \
         -d value='{"host":"service1.example.com}'
-    TODO(miek): ipv6 value here

-(Yes, the reverse of ip6 is not optimal.)
 If SkyDNS receives a PTR query it will check these paths and will return the contents.
 Note that these replies are sent with the AA (Authoritative Answer) bit *off*.
 If nothing is found locally the query is forwarded to the local recursor (if so configured), otherwise SERVFAIL is returned.

 #### DNS Forwarding